cdf1982/cdf1982.github.io/glancecam/faqs.md

 > - Zooming capabilities are not available for built-in / USB cameras.
 > - If you save a Snapshot while Zoom mode is enabled, the image saved to disk will be the same you're looking at, with the miniature area and the zoomed-in view.
 > - The miniature area and the funnel are fixed in size in the plugin, and might appear quite small on Postcard or Regular size windows; Zoom mode works best with large windows or full screen.
+<a name="#cyclemode"></a>

+---

+#### Can I cycle (rotate) through some cameras in one window?
+> [GlanceCam 3.7](https://cdf1982.com/glancecam/glancecam-release-notes#3_7) added a new and powerful feature for [GlanceCam Pro](#glancecampro) Users, Cycle mode.
+>  You now have the option to choose one of your windows and have it rotate some or all of your Glances (cameras) according to a time interval you define.
+This is especially useful with a large window or while the app is full screen.
+> While only one window can be put in Cycle mode, you can still keep as many others "single camera" windows open while this rotation is enabled.
+>
+> By default, all cameras are included in Cycle mode with a 30 seconds time interval dedicated to each one, but you are free to decide which Glances you want to include and for how long they should remain on screen.
+> Intervals can be configured in the 10 to 60 seconds range, in steps of 10 seconds, and can be different between cameras included in the cycle.
+Please note that longer intervals are preferable, especially for remote cameras, as the timer starts when loading the stream begins, not when the image appears; so, if a camera takes 5 seconds to show the image and the cycle is set to 10 seconds, you'd only see the image for 5 seconds before switching to the next one.
+>
+> You can enable Cycle mode by selecting the Glance menu > Enable Cycle mode, or by pressing the C key without modifiers while the window you want to enable it for is active; the same menu item or keyboard shortcut disables it, as it does saving any change to Settings or quitting GlanceCam (Cycle mode is not persisted between launches of the app).
+>
+> Here's an example of how Cycle mode can be configured: let's say you have 3 Glances configured; you might include camera 1 in Cycle mode and keep it visible for 30 seconds, exclude camera 2 and include camera 3 for 10 seconds.
+When you turn on Cycle mode, camera 1 and 3 will alternate, with Glance 1 remaining visible for 30 seconds and Glance 3 only for 10, with a total duration for the cycle of 40 seconds before it starts again.
 <a name="motion"></a>

 ---